 What are the good and bad parts of being a doctor?

-The good parts are that you can easily help people – many times just by listening to them and calming them down.
-When you can help them in ways that you know they need.
-Sometimes you really can save their lives.
+The good part is that you can help people quickly—often just by listening to and calming them down.
+When you can provide assistance in ways you know they need, sometimes you can save their lives.
 You can give real solutions.
-You have a general knowledge of medicine – you know which symptoms to look out for and you know when it is reasonable to worry and you know how to help them.
+When you have a general knowledge of medicine, you know when to worry if you notice a sign or a symptom.
 It gives you confidence.
-You know where to start with the tests and with the treatment plan.
+You know where to start with the treatment plan.
 It is always wonderful when you can help – in any way, shape, or form.

 The bad ones are when you can’t help.
 When you see that your patient is suffering physically or mentally.
 When you can’t find a way to ease their pain.
 When you see them crying.
 When children are suffering.
 Or when you see someone die.
 When you see families losing their loved ones.
 When you can’t give hope because there is no cure.